 SLU LAW is committed to providing a supportive atmosphere where students can address their wellness needs.

 The Missouri Lawyers' Assistance Program (MOLAP) is a professional, confidential counseling program for members of the Missouri Bar, their families and law students in Missouri.
-Through a variety of services, MOLAP helps individuals overcome personal issues with mental health, substance abuse, stress and burnout.
+Through a variety of services, MOLAP helps individuals overcome personal concerns with mental health, substance use, stress and burnout.
 All MOLAP services are free of charge and strictly confidential.